 Economic damages are a common result of truck collisions in Jacksonville.
 These financial losses can be extensive, especially when spinal cord damage or other serious injuries occur.
 A victim can pursue legal action against the truck manufacturer and seek financial compensation for medical bills, lost wages, or pain and suffering.

 To recover economic damages from a truck accident, an individual must prove that they incurred certain expenses as a direct consequence of their collision with the commercial vehicle.
 This means providing evidence such as medical records, hospital bills, and lost wage statements.
 The court will then review this information and make an award based on its findings.

 In cases where there is a severe injury to the spine or head due to a negligent truck driver or malfunctioning parts within the vehicle, victims may also be entitled to punitive damages beyond just reimbursement of costs associated with the incident.
-However, these awards are not easy to obtain and require experienced legal counsel who understands how to navigate complicated personal injury laws in Florida.
+However, these awards are not easy to obtain, but we can help.

 How Long Does A Truck Accident Lawsuit Take To Resolve?